- What causes ringworm in kids?

 - Testing of the scraping: The symptoms of ringworm often overlap with other skin conditions like eczema and fungal infection such as candida.
 Therefore, the doctor may scrap and collect a tiny amount of the skin from the lesion for laboratory testing.
 The scraping of the skin is painless.
-A microscopic examination of the sample in a lab will determine the presence of fungus and also the type of it.
+A microscopic examination and culture of the sample in a lab will determine the presence of fungus and also the type of it.

 [ Read: Remedies For Deworming Kids ]